COVID-19: Same vaccine to be administered as precautionary dose, confirms Govt

 Dr V K Paul, Member-Health, NITI Aayog, said that there was no mixing of COVID-19 vaccines yet.

-India has predominantly administered Pune-based Serum Institute of India's (SII) locally produces AstraZeneca-Oxford COVID-19 vaccine called 'Covishield' and its first indigenously manufactured vaccine Covaxin.
+India has predominantly administered Pune-based Serum Institute of India's (SII) locally produced AstraZeneca-Oxford COVID-19 vaccine called 'Covishield' and its first indigenously manufactured vaccine Covaxin.
 The latter vaccine is produced by Hyderabad-based firm Bharat Biotech.

 On December 25, Prime Minister Narendra Modi made the announcement for a “precaution dose" for healthcare and frontline workers as well as co-morbid seniors.
 The Prime Minister did not call it a “booster dose" as the third dose is termed worldwide.